Arctic Saga: Exploring Spitsbergen via Faroes & Jan Mayen

 • Single cabin prices available on request.
 Please note that if you are a solo traveller taking advantage of the 'Request Share' program, not all cabins apply.

 • Triple Share cabins on request. • Single cabin prices available on request.
-Please note that if you are a solo traveller taking advantage of the 'Request Share' program, not all cabins apply. • Please contact World Journeys for the updated US exchange rate.
+Please note that if you are a solo traveller taking advantage of the 'Request Share' program, not all cabins apply. • Please contact World Journeys for the updated US dollar exchange rate.

 Not included • International airfare